droidthings/CivilDrones/README.md

 ![](https://user-images.githubusercontent.com/23422449/51619144-fa9c9300-1f2f-11e9-8834-465f9161829d.png)

-This lets you check if the hardware components are funtioning properly.
+This lets you check if the hardware components like GPS are funtioning properly.

 By connecting RC you can simulate flying the drone in the simulated world.